vietor/tinynfs/README.md

 ## Caveats & Limitations

+* The `tinynfs` use sha256 to save storage of the same file

 * The `tinynfs` never **recovery** volume disk space.
 When **deleting** a file, it simply discards the **file path** and does not make any modifications to the volume file.